tmddk2709/tmddk2709.github.io/_posts/2020-05-08-download data from GES-DISC.md

 - `chmod 0600 .netrc` (so only you can access it)

 4) Create a cookie file.
-This file will be used to persist sessions across calls to wget or curl.
+This file will be used to persist sessions across calls to `wget` or `curl`.
 - `cd ~` or `cd $HOME`

 - `touch .urs_cookies`